-Week 24 – the middle of the 6th month, or, the 2nd trimester
+24 weeks pregnant is how many months?
+Is the middle of the 6th month, or the 2nd trimester

 To ease this condition, the pregnant woman should wear comfortable shoes, avoid extra activity and rest more.
 The woman shouldn’t ignore some extra hours for sleep as her body now gets tired much quicker.
 In case of feeling too unwell, a woman should see the doctor to avoid a premature birth.

 The week 24 is the end of the 6th month and the 2nd trimester of the pregnancy.
 This period is considered by the future moms to be the most pleasurable period.
 With toxicosis gone and the tummy not too heavy yet to carry, this period is the best to start talking with your future child and getting ready for his arrival.

 The fetal development is approaching its final stage with a weight of about 550 gr and length of 22 cm.
 During this period the baby gains fat, or speaking more scientifically – a brown adipose tissue gets deposited.
 It is a high-energy fat, which will generate heat important for keeping the baby’s temperature after the birth, when the baby will start to live outside the womb.
 The baby will start to produce the growth hormone, which will trigger a rapid gain weight and growth.